writing

 For a programmer, sharpening the axe means building the thing that makes the next thing easier to build.

-I keep a knowledge base; not a folder of half-forgotten bookmarks, but a living system.
+The same instinct, scaled up, becomes a knowledge base.
 I wrote tools to pull down research papers, parse them, and produce summaries in a structure I find useful.
 The base holds detailed prompts that describe how I like my notes organised, how I think through problems, how I want information presented back to me.
 It even holds a style guide for my own writing — six pages of rules about sentence length, banned vocabulary, and what good prose sounds like.5

 None of these tools was urgent.
 Nobody was asking for them.
 But each piece compounds.
 A good summarisation prompt saves me twenty minutes per paper.
 Over a hundred papers, that is a working week.
 A well-structured knowledge base means I can find my own thinking from six months ago, instead of reconstructing it from scratch.
 The tool pays for itself, then keeps paying.
 Good tools remove friction.
 Great tools remove decisions.